IRadimed (NASDAQ:IRMD) Updates Q4 2021 Earnings Guidance

-IRadimed (NASDAQ:IRMD) last announced its quarterly earnings data on Thursday, October 28th.
-The medical equipment provider reported $0.23 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.06.
-IRadimed had a net margin of 12.95% and a return on equity of 7.31%.
-During the same period in the previous year, the business earned $0.09 earnings per share.
-Research analysts expect that IRadimed will post 0.53 earnings per share for the current fiscal year.
+IRadimed (NASDAQ:IRMD) last issued its earnings results on Thursday, October 28th.
+The medical equipment provider reported $0.23 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.17 by $0.06.
+IRadimed had a net margin of 15.77% and a return on equity of 9.62%.
+During the same period in the previous year, the business posted $0.09 EPS.
+On average, analysts expect that IRadimed will post 0.53 EPS for the current year.

-In other news, Director James B. Hawkins sold 7,891 shares of the business’s stock in a transaction on Wednesday, August 11th.
-The shares were sold at an average price of $35.20, for a total transaction of $277,763.20.
-Following the transaction, the director now directly owns 21,877 shares of the company’s stock, valued at $770,070.40.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Roger E. Susi sold 5,000 shares of the business’s stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $33.70, for a total transaction of $168,500.00.
+In related news, CEO Roger E. Susi sold 5,000 shares of the stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $35.47, for a total transaction of $177,350.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director James B. Hawkins sold 4,609 shares of the stock in a transaction on Monday, August 9th.
+The shares were sold at an average price of $35.83, for a total value of $165,140.47.
+Following the sale, the director now directly owns 21,877 shares in the company, valued at $783,852.91.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 47,097 shares of company stock valued at $1,616,719.
-48.10% of the stock is owned by insiders.
+Insiders sold a total of 37,500 shares of company stock valued at $1,290,404 in the last ninety days.
+48.10% of the stock is owned by corporate insiders.

 IRadimed Company Profile